tr-tobi/tr-tobi/README.md

 # 💫 About Me:
-🤔I'm currently learning C#<br>🔭Looking for entry level roles in software development<br>
+🤔I'm currently learning C# and the .NET framework<br>🔭Looking for entry level roles in software development<br>

 ## 🌐 Socials: